psmet1/tsprp/README.md

 java -jar validator.jar <path to input file> <path to solution file>
 ```

+If the solution is feasible, the objective function value will be printed out.
+Otherwise the value -1 will be printed out.

 ## Lower bounds ##

 The following table shows for each problem instance the best known lower bound.